Sharpe's Rifles: Plot summary

 Vivar confesses he lied to Sharpe because he needed Sharpe's help for an odd mission: taking the gonfalon of Santiago (the biblical saint James) to the city of Santiago de Compostela.
 According to legend, raising the gonfalon there will summon the saint to Spain's aid; Vivar is certain that the act will rouse his people.
 However, the city is held by a strong French force and the French are aware of Vivar's goal.
 Sharpe agrees to help Vivar take the city if Vivar can convince Patrick Harper to become a sergeant, something Sharpe had failed to do.

-Against all odds, they capture the city and hold it long enough for Vivar to raise the gonfalon.
+Through deceit, Sharpe seemingly manages to draw away many of the French soldiers on a wild goose chase, and against all odds, the city is seized.
+But then Sharpe realizes—almost too late—that the French were not fooled, and had hidden most of their supposedly absent troops in a building.
+They launch a surprise attack, but due to Sharpe's actions, they are defeated, and Vivar is given enough time to raise the gonfalon.
 Pierre D'Eclin and Major Vivar's brother are killed in the subsequent retreat from the city.
-Vivar subsequently takes his brother's title and marries Louisa, who does not wish to leave Spain.
+Vivar inherits his elder brother's title of Count of Mouromorto and marries Louisa, who does not wish to return to England and a boring fiance.

 Sharpe finally makes it back to Portugal, where he meets engineer Captain Hogan who reveals that the British have not abandoned the war and offers Sharpe the opportunity to work with him.